nevmerzhitsky/headless-metatrader4/README.md

 ## Known issues

-If the view area of Xvfb is lesser than the screen resolution (1366x768 by default) you can fix it by starting the terminal with a desktop app: fluxbox, openbox or the same.
+If the view area of Xvfb is lesser than the screen resolution (1366x768 by default) you can fix it by starting the terminal with a desktop manager: fluxbox, openbox or the same.
 Both packages available by `apt-get` and can be started just by `fluxbox &` or `openbox &`.
 So an example of running the stack is:

 ```bash
 Xvfb $DISPLAY -screen $SCREEN_NUM $SCREEN_WHD \